dhabersack/islovely.co/_newsletters/2020-06-17-enthusiasm-does-not-mean-priority.md

 ---
 title: "Enthusiasm does not mean priority"
-excerpt: "One of the harder parts of product development is knowing what to focus on."
+excerpt: "One of the harder parts of product development is knowing what to focus on.
+Your latest cool idea might not need immediate attention."
 issue: 41
 isFeatured: true
 ---